 Ennis is a medium-sized city located in the state of Texas.
 With a population of 19,007 people and three constituent neighborhoods, Ennis is the 137th largest community in Texas.

-Because occupations involving physical labor dominate the local economy, Ennis is generally considered to be a blue-collar town.
-35.38% of the Ennis workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
-Overall, Ennis is a city of sales and office workers, service providers, and production and manufacturing workers.
-There are especially a lot of people living in Ennis who work in sales jobs (14.51%), office and administrative support (13.24%), and maintenance occupations (7.66%).
+Ennis is a blue-collar town, with 37.11% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Ennis is a city of sales and office workers, production and manufacturing workers, and service providers.
+There are especially a lot of people living in Ennis who work in office and administrative support (14.46%), sales jobs (13.80%), and maintenance occupations (6.27%).

-Ennis is a very ethnically-diverse city.
+Ennis is an extremely ethnically-diverse city.
 The people who call Ennis home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Ennis residents report their race to be White, followed by Black or African-American.
 Ennis also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 36.85% of the city’s residents.
-Important ancestries of people in Ennis include German, Irish, Czech, and Scottish.
+People of Hispanic or Latino origin account for 40.43% of the city’s residents.
+Important ancestries of people in Ennis include German, Irish, Czech, and Italian.

 The most common language spoken in Ennis is English.
-Other important languages spoken here include Spanish and Vietnamese.
+Other important languages spoken here include Spanish and Slavic languages.